Do you catch yourself grinding your teeth at night or when stressed? Have you worn down your teeth due to teeth grinding?

 Over time if left untreated, teeth grinding can lead to tooth damage, TMJ-related disorders, and discomfort as a result of muscle tension in the jaw.

 One of the quickest and most effective treatments for teeth grinding is a custom night guard.
 Many people can curb teeth grinding by practicing better dietary habits or relaxation methods, but for those who experience severe teeth grinding, Fox Lake dentist Dr. Thomas Prendergast has the expertise and resources to address your symptoms and help you restore your dental health.

 What causes teeth grinding?

 Approximately 10–15% of Americans moderately to severely grind their teeth.
+Some cases are severe and require oral surgery.
+Sometimes patients do not even know that they grind their teeth, but come into our office with significant signs.
 There are several different reasons people grind their teeth:

 - Stress or anxiety

 - Malocclusion (improper alignment of the teeth)

 - Temporomandibular Joint Dysfunction (TMD)

 How do I know if I am grinding my teeth?